How to Make a Safety Plan Against Domestic Abuse in Caldwell, ID

 Wherever you are in your safety planning process, AAFV wants to help.
 If you want to do additional research on preparing to leave an abusive relationship, you can look on the webpages of some of our community resources for more information.

-Safety Planning - Your questions answered!
+Your questions answered!

 You cannot control another person’s behavior, but planning ahead can increase your chance for safety.
 A safety plan is essential for many victims to help them get out, get safe and stay safe.